 I’m not saying that Whippets aren’t intelligent because they seem to understand anything whenever food or treats are on the cards.
 However you may find advanced training a Whippet more of a challenge than it is for some other dogs!

-Check out our Whippet dog breed information page for more detail on Whippets as pets.
+Check out my Whippet dog breed information page for more detail on Whippets as pets.

 Are Whippets Good Apartment Pets?

 In my view Whippets will live happily anywhere.
 They’re medium sized dogs and so don’t require masses of space.

 They require exercise though as I’ve mentioned above.
 As long as you exercise Whippets sufficiently, there should be no problem having one as an apartment dog.